 What makes a good mandate?

-- Specific -- each circle or role has a purpose which is part of, or contributes to, the wider circle or which it is part.
+- Specific — each circle or role has a purpose which is part of, or contributes to, the wider circle of which it is part.
 So focus on what your part of that wider purpose is, and avoid overlapping with areas that other circles might think are part of their mandate.

 - None of this means that your team cannot create richly described visions of the world you would like to bring into being, or the strategy by which you might do this.
 If that helps you achieve your mandate, do it.
 But it is separate from your mandate, and serves a different function.

 - If circles do feel that their mandates are overlapping unhelpfully, then we count this as a tension and one or both circles may work on a proposal to resolve it.
-This is part of the wider Self-Organising System.
+This is part of how the wider Self-Organising System works.